stopiccot/OpenSubdiv/documentation/vtr_overview.rst

 ****************

-One of the advantages of the structure-of-arrays representation in both *VtrLevel* and Refinement is that we can make more dynamic choices about what type of data we choose to allocate and use based on needs.
-For instance, we can choose between maintaining the parent-child or child-parent mapping in *VtrRefinement*, or both if needed, and we can remove one if no longer necessary.
+One of the advantages of the structure-of-arrays representation in both *Vtr::Level* and Refinement is that we can make more dynamic choices about what type of data we choose to allocate and use based on needs.
+For instance, we can choose between maintaining the parent-child or child-parent mapping in *Vtr::Refinement*, or both if needed, and we can remove one if no longer necessary.
 An active example of this is uniform refinement: if we only require the face-vertex list at the finest subdivision level, there is no need to generate a complete topological description of that level (as would be required